Articles & News

 breastfeeding aversion

-Dysphoric Milk Ejection Reflex D MER is a term used to describe the intense feelings of anxiety sadness or anger which impact some breastfeeding women
+Dysphoric Milk Ejection Reflex (D-MER) is a term used to describe the intense feelings of anxiety, sadness or anger which impact some breastfeeding women just

-vc row vc column vc column text I consider myself fortunate to not have felt touched out at all for the first 18 months
+I consider myself fortunate to not have felt touched out at all for the first 18 months or so of my son’s life.
+In fact,

-Never did I imagine I 8217 d still be nursing my son at almost 17 months when at the beginning I couldn 8217 t see
+Never did I imagine I’d still be nursing my son at almost 17 months, when at the beginning I couldn’t see us making it to

 Become a contributor.
 Register today!